What happens when the ambient air temperature drops by an interval of 18°F (10°C)?

 Frozen water in concrete cracks is a known frustration.
 Also, you will have longer waiting times for the surface seal cure and for injection resin cure so don’t inject too soon and don’t strip the seal too soon.

 For coatings, remember to look for less than 85% humidity and air temperature 4°F or more above the dew-point.
 Dew point consideration is many times more important in cold weather due to the high probability that it is close to the actual air temperature.
-Invisible dew trapped under impermeable epoxy is a problem especially if the substrate is not permeable.
+Invisible dew trapped under impermeable epoxy is a problem potentially leading to early delamination, especially if the substrate is not permeable.

 Generally, you need not worry if the temperature drops overnight after the epoxy has been placed (hopefully under significantly warmer conditions).
 Why?
 Because the epoxy will probably go dormant below 35-40°F, but will begin to cure again once the temperature rises.